algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 ## asset_params_get f

-- Opcode: 0x71 {uint8 asset params field index}
+- Encoding: 0x71 {uint8 asset params field index}
 - Stack: ..., A: uint64 &rarr; ..., X: any, Y: uint64
 - X is field F from asset A. Y is 1 if A exists, else 0
 - Availability: v2